2nd Anglo-Boer War

 59th Company, 15th Battalion, Imperial Yeomanry – arrived in South Africa (as part of the first contingent) on 29th March 1900

 On 13 December 1899, the decision to allow volunteer forces to serve in the Second Boer War was agreed.
 Due to the string of defeats during ‘Black Week’ in December 1899, the British government realised they were going to need more troops than just the Regular Army, thus issuing a Royal Warrant on 24th December 1899.
-This warrant officially created the Imperial Yeomanry.
+This warrant officially created the Imperial Yeomanry (IY).

 The Royal Warrant asked standing Yeomanry regiments to provide service companies of approximately 115 men each.
 In addition to this, many British citizens (usually middle or upper class) volunteered to join the new regiments.
 The first contingent of recruits contained 550 officers, 10,371 men in 20 battalions of 4 companies each, which arrived in South Africa between February and April 1900.
 Upon arrival, the regiments were sent throughout the zone of operations.